Test Optional Policy

 Under Earlham's test-optional policy, applicants can submit their scores and choose to have them considered or ask that the scores not be taken into account during review for admission.
-Students indicate their preference for use of test results on the Earlham section of the Common Application and may elect to consult with the Earlham Admissions Staff about their decision.
+Students indicate their preference for use of test results on the Earlham section of the Common Application and may elect to consult with the Earlham Admission Staff about their decision.

 Test score results are also not required by Earlham for review of admitted students for merit scholarships.
 Due to the competitiveness for the College's top scholarships, it is recommended that students wishing to be considered submit their SAT or ACT scores.
 For your information, the middle 50% of enrolled applicants who chose to submit a standardized test score ranged between a SAT (critical reading and math) total score of 1200 to 1360, or an ACT composite score between 26 and 31.

-*Home-schooled students are required to submit either a SAT or an ACT score with their required application materials.
+*Home-schooled students and students receiving a GED are required to submit either a SAT or an ACT score with their required application materials.
 This decision was made because it is more difficult to assess academic readiness when a student's record of academic performance cannot be compared to those of peers.
 A home-schooled student may appeal this policy if she or he is able to submit an academic transcript with at least one year of senior-level work from an accredited high school or at least one year of academic preparation from an accredited college.

 *International students must continue to submit either the TOEFL or IELTS, or SAT or ACT results with their admission application.